 Exception: e-mail advertising not an unreasonable nuisance in some cases

-In cases of e-mail advertising (“electronic mail”), Section 7 para.
-3 UWG makes a special exception.
-This is because although email advertising pursuant to Section 7 para.
-2 No. 3 UWG without the express consent of the recipient is actually unfair (opt-in solution), it may still be permissible under competition law under certain conditions.
+In cases of e-mail advertising (“electronic mail”), Section 7 (3) UWG makes a special exception.
+Although email advertising is actually unfair under Section 7 (2) No. 3 UWG without the express consent of the recipient (opt-in solution), it may still be permissible under competition law under certain conditions.
 However, unreasonable harassment can only be denied if

 1. an entrepreneur has received the customer’s electronic mail address in connection with the sale of goods or services,